swapnilblues/Breast-Cancer-Detection/README.md

 followed by our modified approach of feature extraction, and is used to train the classifiers - SVM and KNN, followed by Genetic Algorithm to enhance results.
-We used much known MIAS mammography dataset, consisting of 322 CT-Scan images classified as benign, malignant and normal, as Input and created a table for comparative study.
+We used much known MIAS mammography dataset, consisting of 322 CT-Scan images classified as benign, malignant and normal, as Input.